 Riparian areas in the Park River Watershed are another focus of critical concern.
 In Walsh County, there many farmsteads and communities next to waterways that face flooding and streambank erosion problems (Figure 4).
 The PRW program will help address these concerns and help restore affected areas.
-Riparian areas found within AnnAGNPS areas are expected to experience an increase in overall function as streambank erosion is reduced through riparian and cropland BMPs.
+Riparian areas found within AnnAGNPS areas are expected to experience an increase in overall function as streambank erosion is reduced through riparian and cropland BMPs and the streambank restoration project planned for the Kensington neighborhood in Park River.
 Improvements in water quality are expected to be accomplished through increasing riparian vegetation and buffer widths to reduce channel erosion and improve function.
 Walsh County would like to be proactive in addressing streambank erosion issues in other areas throughout the Park River Watershed to avoid increasing the number of costly streambank restoration projects in the region.
+The Kensington neighborhood project now requires a restoration plan, but other areas throughout the watershed can be protected with proactive BMP implementations that mitigate the effects of streambank erosion.